opensearch-project/documentation-website/_security-plugin/access-control/api.md

 For details on using audit logging to track access to OpenSearch clusters, as well as information on further configurations, see [Audit logs](https://opensearch.org/docs/latest/security-plugin/audit-logs/index/).

 You can do an initial configuration of audit logging in the `audit.yml` file, found in the `opensearch-project/security/config` directory.
-Thereafter, use the REST API for further changes to the configuration.
+Thereafter, you can use the REST API or Dashboards for further changes to the configuration.
 {: note.}

 #### Request fields